Log in

 It's the path the school system teaches.

-And working different jobs is a great way to learn new skills.
+Working different jobs is a great way to learn new skills.

 Making more money often means getting promoted.

-With often means working 40-55 hour weeks.
+And getting promoted often means more responsibility and working 40-55 hour weeks.

 A 9-5 job is the least passive way to make money.
-Not working often means not getting paid.
+Not working means not getting paid.

 2. The Small Business